Hotels near Centennial Complex

 Which hotels near Centennial Complex have laundry facilities?

-Which hotels near Centennial Complex have a pool?
+Which hotels near Centennial Complex have an outdoor pool?

 Which hotels near Centennial Complex have suites or extra space?